Shenae Grimes-Beech

-Shenae Grimes-Beech (/ʃəˈneɪ/; born October 24, 1989), previously credited as Shenae Grimes, is a Canadian actress.
-She portrayed Annie Wilson on The CW series 90210, a spin-off of Fox's Beverly Hills, 90210.
-Prior to that, she had a recurring role on the television series Naturally, Sadie, and played Darcy Edwards on the CTV series Degrassi: The Next Generation for four seasons.
+Shenae Sonya Grimes-Beech (/ʃəˈneɪ/; born October 24, 1989), previously and still commonly credited as Shenae Grimes, is a Canadian actress best known as Annie Wilson on 90210.
+Prior to that, she had a recurring role on Naturally, Sadie, and was Darcy Edwards on Degrassi: The Next Generation for 4 seasons.

 Early life

 Grimes was born in Toronto, Ontario, on October 24, 1989.
-She attended Forest Hill Collegiate Institute.
-She interned at Toronto's Fashion Television as part of her high school education.
-Grimes attended City Academy, a private school for her last two years of high school.
+She is of one-quarter Italian descent through a grandmother.
+Grimes interned at Toronto's FashionTelevision as part of her high school education.